Creating a positive business impact through employee training is our specialty.

 Solution: Allen developed dynamic courses featuring an integrated badging and scoring and skill development system, inspired by the most popular social media games and apps.
 Additionally, online video-based coaching and collaborative forums were integrated into the learning platform, allowing for the audience to engage and share in their experiences, all under the direction of established experts.

 Relevancy is key to learner engagement.
 Workplace scenarios and learn, practice, share techniques work best when they are personalized to a learner’s role, departments, or paths in an organization.
 In addition to enhancing transferability through corporate culture, this tactic can also be used to create personal investment in the larger corporate vision.
-Creating this level of personalization usually requires not different learning technologies, but rather a deeper level of learner and content analysis during the design phase (check out our DesignJot application and ANSWER analysis for suggestions on more information on design models).
+Creating this level of personalization usually requires not different learning technologies, but rather a deeper level of learner and content analysis during the design phase (check out our ANSWER analysis for suggestions on more information on design models).

 Customer: Fortune 100 Technology Company